transdigiware/qiskit-api-py/README.md

 The official API Client to use [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net/) in Python.

-This package can be use in [Jupyter Notebook](https://jupyter.org/).
+This package can be used in [Jupyter Notebook](https://jupyter.org/).

 * [Installation](#installation)
 * [Getting Started](#getting-started)